 Methionine deficiency has been linked to poor tissue healing due to the role it plays in zinc absorption, which is required for optimal wound healing.
 Lysine deficiency increases anxiety, fatigue, and can lead to muscle atrophy.
 A deficiency in histidine may cause cognitive distress, namely depression, and can lead to hearing loss.

 Unlike most animal products, plant-based proteins contain variable amounts of different amino acids.
 Because of this, vegans need to keep track of how much of each amino acid is being consumed.
 Rather than creating an excel sheet outlining exactly how many amino acids are in each food, the simplest way to go about this is to learn what amino acid is in which types of plant foods, and which ones are absent.

-The general rule is that legumes will have adequate amounts of all amino acids except tryptophan and methionine.
+It can be challenging to find vegan foods that contain all amino acids to include in your diet.
+However, the general rule is that legumes will have adequate amounts of all amino acids except tryptophan and methionine.
 Grains will be limited in isoleucine, lysine, and threonine, and nuts and seeds will be limited in isoleucine and threonine.
 It is important to consume a combination of these three types of foods throughout the day, although you do not need to balance them in each meal.

 The table below will help you organize the essential amino acids by plant food source:

 There are some plant-based foods that are relatively high in protein compared to others.
 It is wise to consume at least one of these high protein vegan foods at every meal.
 Some are considered complete proteins.
 A complete protein is one that has all 9 essential amino acids in adequate amounts for the body to absorb and use.